while-Sunmia/easybegin/README.md

-# brainrot-quiz
+# easybegin
 Hi guys!
-Sunmia here...am new on starting my journey in experimenting with python libraries This is a multiplayer app for testing your internet brainrot knowledge Hope you enjoy!!!
+Sunmia here...am new on starting my journey in experimenting with python libraries This is just a repository for my beginner projects